 - English test results may be at most two years old!

 Leiden University will provide scholarships amounting to €25,000, which covers the full tuition fee of €19,300 and part of the recipient’s living costs.
-The duration of The grant is one year.
+The duration of the scholarship is one year.